08Aristodemus24/auto-job-app-sender/documents/interview-flow.md

 -
 * pasig to quezon (near GMA kamuning station)
 - you could take an MRT going here and walk to the office if within thhe vicinity of GMA kamuning station lang naman

+# Insights:
+* Your anxiety about notifying high-level individuals like Directors, CEOs, or shareholders is completely understandable, and it's a common concern, especially early in your career!

+Let me clarify what "stakeholders" generally means in this context and who you would typically inform:

+What "Stakeholders" Means:

+In a business context, a "stakeholder" is anyone who has an interest in or is affected by a project, decision, or, in this case, an incident.
+This is a very broad term and includes people both inside and outside your immediate team.

+Who You'd Typically Notify (and the Hierarchy of Communication):

+When you deploy bad code to production, the communication usually follows a structured path, not a direct jump to the CEO:

+Your Immediate Team & Manager/Lead:

+These are your first and most immediate stakeholders to notify.
+They are crucial for assessing the problem, collaborating on the fix, and providing support.

+This includes fellow data engineers, your team lead, and your immediate manager.

+Internal Data Consumers / Downstream Teams:

+These are the people whose work depends on the data or service you provide.

+Examples: Data analysts (who use your data for reports), BI specialists (who build dashboards from your data), other engineering teams (whose applications rely on your data feeds), or even marketing/sales teams if they use real-time data from your pipeline.

+They need to know because the bad data might affect their reports, dashboards, or operations.
+They are directly impacted by your work.

+Business Users / Department Heads (Indirectly Affected):

+These are the people who rely on the reports or insights generated from the data.

+Examples: A Marketing Director who uses a dashboard to track campaign performance, or a Sales Manager who relies on lead data.

+You (or more likely, your manager or team lead) would inform them so they understand why a report might be wrong or delayed, or why a system isn't working as expected.
+This allows them to adjust their operations or communication.

+Higher Management / Leadership (Less Common for You to Directly Inform Immediately):

+This would typically be your manager's or team lead's responsibility to escalate to their directors or VPs if the impact is significant (e.g., major financial loss, legal implications, extended system downtime, highly visible public impact).

+You generally wouldn't be directly notifying the CEO or shareholders for a bad code deployment unless it's a catastrophic, company-stopping event.
+Your role is to fix the problem and provide the necessary information to your direct line of management so they can handle higher-level communication and strategy.

+Addressing Your Anxiety:

+It's natural to feel anxious, but remember:

+You're part of a team: You're not expected to handle this crisis alone.
+Your first step is always to notify your team and manager.

+Transparency is key: Companies value quick, honest communication about issues.
+It's not about blame, but about problem-solving and minimizing impact.
+Trying to hide it is far worse.

+Most issues are fixed internally: The vast majority of incidents are resolved by the engineering team, with communication contained to those directly affected or responsible for fixing it.

+So, while "stakeholders" can indeed include directors and CEOs, your immediate responsibility is typically to your technical team and the direct consumers of your data/service.
+Your manager will handle the appropriate level of escalation.
+Focusing on fixing the problem quickly and communicating clearly within your immediate circle is what's expected.

+* If you were a data analyst, your typical stakeholders would be diverse, spanning various departments and levels within an organization.
+Essentially, anyone who uses your insights, provides you with data, or is impacted by the decisions made from your analysis is a stakeholder.

+Here are your typical stakeholders:

+Your Immediate Team & Manager:

+Who: Other data analysts, data scientists, data engineers, your team lead, and your direct manager.

+Why: They review your work, collaborate on projects, provide guidance, and are directly responsible for the team's output.
+Your manager needs to know your progress and challenges.

+Business Unit/Department Heads & Managers:

+Who: Leaders and managers from departments like Marketing, Sales, Operations, Finance, Product, HR, Customer Service.

+Why: These are often your primary "customers."
+They come to you with business questions, need reports, dashboards, and insights to make strategic and operational decisions.
+They rely on your analysis to understand performance, identify opportunities, or solve problems.

+Data Consumers (End Users of Reports/Dashboards):

+Who: Any individual within a department who regularly uses the reports, dashboards, or data products you create.
+This could be sales reps, marketing specialists, operational staff, etc.

+Why: They use your outputs to guide their daily work.
+Their feedback is crucial for improving the usability and relevance of your data products.

+Product Managers/Owners:

+Who: Individuals responsible for the development and success of specific products or features.

+Why: They need your analysis to understand user behavior, product performance, A/B test results, and to make data-driven decisions about product roadmaps and features.

+Data Engineering Team:

+Who: The engineers responsible for building and maintaining the data pipelines, data warehouses, and data lakes.

+Why: You rely on them for clean, reliable, and accessible data.
+You communicate data quality issues, new data requirements, or schema changes to them.

+IT/Infrastructure Team:

+Who: The team responsible for underlying systems, servers, security, and access management.

+Why: You might interact with them for access permissions, software installations, or troubleshooting connectivity issues to data sources.

+Senior Leadership/Executives (e.g., CEO, CTO, CFO, VPs):

+Who: High-level decision-makers in the company.

+Why: While you might not directly report to them often, your analyses (especially strategic dashboards or executive summaries) ultimately inform their high-level decisions, resource allocation, and company direction.
+Your manager or a more senior analyst might be the one presenting directly to them, but your work feeds into it.

+External Stakeholders (Less Common for Entry-Level, but Possible):

+Who: Customers, partners, regulators, or auditors.

+Why: If your analysis involves external reporting, compliance, or customer-facing metrics, these groups could indirectly be stakeholders.

+In an entry-level role, your most frequent interactions will likely be with your immediate team, your manager, and the business unit managers/users who directly request your reports.
+As you grow, your circle of stakeholders will naturally expand.